SarahMcN25/pands-problem-sheet/README.md

 ### - The block following an if statement will run if the statement is true (Sweigart 2015, p.
 38)
 ### - The else block only runs if all the if and elif statments are false (VanderPlas 2016, p.
 40)(Sweigart 2015, p.
 39)
 ### - using append() will add the new values to the pointed list (Sweigart 2015, p.
 89)
-### - In this program it will add the values from numberFrom to the designated list which is numList hense numlist.append(numberFrom)
+### - In this program it will add the values from numberFrom to the designated list which is numList hense numlist.append(numberFrom).

 # **WEEKLYTASK05-WEEKDAY.PY**
 ### - >For loading built-in and third-party modules, Python provides the import statement (VanderPlas 2016, p.
 66)